1abhishekpandey/outdated-pod-detection-ios/.github/ISSUE_TEMPLATE/bug_report_java.md

 Please mention the version of the Rudder Java SDK you are using (e.g., Java SDK v1.0.0).

 **SDK initialisation snippet**
-Please provide the following information:

-1. Share the code snippet used for initializing the Java SDK
+Share the code snippet used for initializing the Java SDK.
-2. Indicate if the SDK initialization depends on any specific condition or event (e.g., initialization of the Java SDK after Firebase initialization or initialization in a callback)

 **Check for Correct Usage of _writeKey_ and _dataPlaneUrl_** Confirm that the correct `writeKey` and `dataPlaneUrl` are utilized during SDK initialization.